danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-Any "valid" properties passed to the `context` object are made available to downstream Lambda handlers via the `event` object:
+Any "valid" properties passed to the `context` object will be made available to downstream Lambda handlers via the `event` object:

 ```js
 'use strict';